If we all did the things we are capable of doing, we would literally astound ourselves.

 In my previous post, I talked about 15 things that happen when you believe in yourself.

-Since self-belief changes all aspects of our life for the better, I want to hammer home what I’ve learned and help you adapt this critical belief as a permanent fixture in your life.
+Since self-belief changes all aspects of our lives for the better, I want to hammer home what I’ve learned and help you adapt this critical belief as a permanent fixture in your life.

 Nope, we don’t want that, do we?

-We want this life-changing belief system to take a permanent residence in our brain.
+We want this life-changing belief system to take up permanent residence in our brain.

 Let’s first recap what happens when you believe in yourself.
 You can read the full blog post here.